Skip to main content

 How do I join in?

-There will be 7 led learning sessions in the Cathedral Centre per group on:
+There will be 7 led learning sessions in the Cathedral Centre:

 Each place on the book study costs £55 and includes all learning sessions, a copy of the book, a reading diary and all the resources we use during the learning session.
 Book study sessions will take place in the Cathedral Centre between 10.00am and 12.00pm.
-Places can be booked by emailing* learning@elycathedral.org
+Online booking will open on 1st August.

-Each place on the creative response sessions costs £35 for the term.
-These sessions take place in the Cathedral Centre between 1pm and 3pm.
-Those children who are also attending the book study sessions are very welcome to stay and use the Cafe space for lunch.
+Each place on the creative response sessions costs £45 for the term and includes all the resources they need to create their wardrobe.
+These sessions take place in the Cathedral Centre between 10.00am and 12.00pm.
 It is not essential to do the creative response sessions as well as the book study sessions, but it isn't possible to do the creative response sessions without the book study.

 This group is best suited to readers aged 9/10+ and we will make sure that the resources help all children access the text, everyone is welcome regardless of their individual skills set and learning preferences.
 If you have any questions about next term, please contact us at learning@elycathedral.org